On The Mortgage Front

 And the 5-year Treasury-indexed hybrid adjustable-rate mortgage averaged 5.96%, up from last week when it averaged 5.71%.

 Gates Capital Management's ECF Value Funds have a fantastic track record.
 The funds (full-name Excess Cash Flow Value Funds), which invest in an event-driven equity and credit strategy, have produced a 12.6% annualised return over the past 26 years.
 The funds added 7.7% overall in the second half of 2022, outperforming the 3.4% return for Read More

-While rates dipped, the Mortgage Bankers Association’s (MBA) Market Composite Index dropped by 1.9%, with the Purchase Index taking a 3% dive while the Refinance Index took an unexpectedly invigorating uptick by 5% -- although it was also 86% lower than the same week one year ago.
+The Purchase Index took a 2% drop and the Refinance Index squeaked out a 0.1% uptick, although it was also 86% lower than the same week one year ago.